How to Get on the New York Times Bestseller List – 4 Case Studies from Authors Who Have Done It

 Written by Gabe Muniz

-Home > Blog > Book Marketing, Business, Fiction, Non-Fiction, Pro Author > How to Get on the New York Times Bestseller List
+Home > Blog > Book Marketing, Pro Author > How to Get on the New York Times Bestseller List – 4 Case Studies from Authors Who Have Done It

-Do you want to learn how to get on the New York Times Bestseller list?
+It seems like every author wants to learn how to get on the New York Times Bestseller list.

 But there’s more to landing on the NYT Bestseller list than just writing and publishing a book and hoping it gets there.